Clinical Research Directory

 Interventions

-Acceptance and Commitment Therapy Integrated Vestibular Rehabilitation (ACTIVE)
+Acceptance and Commitment Therapy Integrated Rehabilitation (ACT)

 Participants will receive the ACT treatment.
 It is comprised of three processes: Open Up, Be Present, and Do What Matters.
 Each of these is further sub-divided, for a total of six core processes.
 These processes include, but are not limited to, present moment awareness, de-fusion, and committed action.
 This group will also receive targeted vestibular therapy and standardized behavioral management strategies (physical activity, sleep, hydration, and nutrition prescription).
 Participants will also receive usual care at the discretion of each site's treating providers.
-They will also receive vestibular therapy that may include one or more exercises in the following groups: 1) gaze stability, 2) visual-vestibular habituation, and 3) balance/gait.

-Usual Care Vestibular Rehabilitation
+Usual Care Rehabilitation

 Locations (2)